-Eventually the enigmatic boy got up, grabbed a cookie, and put it up to his eye.
+Eventually, the enigmatic boy got up, grabbed a cookie, and put it up to his eye.
 A small pupil peered through a childlike lemon window out at the cozy kitchen.
-Every corner it saw was upturned, as if the world was falling ever upward.
+Every corner it saw was upturned as if the world was falling ever upward.

 “The world looks so happy!
 Everything is smiling!”
 Alex exclaimed.

 Podge climbed onto the step ladder, took another star cookie, and put it up to his glasses.
 The rose of his glasses mixed with the blueberry and produced a watermelon magenta.
-The world outside stretched like it had just eaten a big meal.
+The world outside stretched as if it had just eaten a big meal.
 The objects in the cupboard turned from side to side.